harperzhu/shortlab4/README.md

-Hello
+Hello,

-this is short lab 4 for stat 302
+this is short lab 4 for stat 302...